Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Introduction

-To this end, we propose the Dual-Prototype Adaptive Disentanglement framework (DPAD), a novel, model-agnostic paradigm designed to overcome the limitation of static representations by endowing models with context-aware pattern disentanglement capabilities.
-Unlike prior works that modify the core architecture, DPAD functions as a plug-and-play auxiliary method that can be seamlessly integrated into various forecasting backbones.
-Specifically, our framework first establishes a learnable Dynamic Dual-Prototype bank (DDP), which comprises a common pattern bank covering prevalent and stable temporal modes, and a rare pattern bank dedicated to memorizing infrequent yet critical events.
+To address these limitations, we propose the Dual-Prototype Adaptive Disentanglement framework (DPAD), a model-agnostic enhancement framework that organizes temporal patterns into a disentangled memory according to their forecasting roles.
+Specifically, DPAD maintains two role-specialized prototype banks in the Dynamic Dual-Prototype bank (DDP), which comprises a common pattern bank covering prevalent modes, and a rare pattern bank dedicated to memorizing infrequent yet critical events.
 Then, a Dual-Path Context-aware routing (DPC) mechanism dynamically retrieves and activates relevant patterns from the DDP, thereby enhancing the backbone's representation via a weighted gating strategy.
-Furthermore, our framework is optimized with a Disentanglement-Guided Loss (DGLoss) that jointly ensures the separation of common and rare patterns, enforces diversity among common prototypes, and maintains the distinctiveness of rare prototypes.
+Moreover, a Disentanglement-Guided Loss (DGLoss) jointly promotes separation between common and rare patterns, enforces diversity among common prototypes, and maintains the distinctiveness of rare prototypes.
 Our contributions are summarized as follows:

-\begin{itemize} \item We introduce a novel context-aware enhancement framework based on dual-prototype disentanglement.
-Unlike existing methods, our framework equips models with the capability for context-aware and pattern disentanglement, thereby directly mitigating the inherent limitation of static representations and enhancing their ability to dynamically model intricate temporal patterns. \item We propose DPAD, a model-agnostic auxiliary framework that employs a learnable dual-prototype bank and an adaptive routing mechanism to dynamically enhance model's prediction.
-A disentanglement-guided loss is further introduced to enforce effective pattern separation and preservation, which jointly optimizes the backbone and the prototype banks. \item Comprehensive experiments on multiple real-world datasets and state-of-the-art backbones demonstrate that DPAD consistently enhances forecasting performance with only negligible computational overhead. \end{itemize}
+\begin{itemize} \item We identify role-agnostic pattern organization as a key limitation in time series forecasting and address it by disentangling heterogeneous temporal patterns according to their forecasting roles and selectively leveraging them based on the input context. \item We propose DPAD, a model-agnostic auxiliary framework that employs a learnable dual-prototype bank and an adaptive routing mechanism to dynamically enhance the model's forecasting performance, and further introduces a disentanglement-guided loss that enforces effective pattern separation and preservation while jointly optimizing the backbone and the prototype banks. \item Extensive experiments across diverse real-world datasets and state-of-the-art backbones show that DPAD consistently enhances forecasting performance with modest absolute overhead for most evaluated backbones. \end{itemize}